MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/create-personal-tab.md

 ## Offline tabs

 > [!NOTE]
-> Personal tabs with offline functionality are only supported on Teams for Android devices.
+> Personal tabs with offline functionality are only supported on Teams in Android devices.

 You can create a personal tab that works in Teams without an internet connection.
+An offline tab benefits users who work in areas with poor or no network coverage, such as field agents or frontline workers.
+Users can perform the following tasks in an offline tab:

+* Record data through forms that can include images and videos.
+* View details of previously submitted requests, incidents, or forms.

 When the user's device reconnects to the internet, the tab automatically synchronizes the locally stored data with an Azure Blob storage.
-This action ensures that all offline changes made by the user are updated in the central storage, maintaining data consistency across the organization.
+This action ensures that all offline changes made by the user are updated in a central storage, maintaining data consistency across the organization.

-Creating a personal tab with offline functionality has the following advantages:

-* **Accessibility**: Users can access important information, documents, or tools without needing an internet connection, making it easier to work from remote areas or while traveling.
-* **Seamless sync**: Any changes made offline automatically sync once users are back online, ensuring that their work is up-to-date without manual effort.

 :::image type="content" source="../../assets/images/tabs/tab-support-offline-mobile.gif" alt-text="Graphic shows how an offline tab works in Teams mobile client.":::